 Counselling for Relationships (Couples, Siblings, Parents and anyone in a relationship and struggling)

 If you come as a couple due to relationship problems, I will do my utmost to ensure you are both heard equally.
 We all have our own individual values and beliefs and it is vitally important in relationship therapy that you are both heard.

 At times in your relationship you may feel that you have grown apart.
 Perhaps you feel you are both taking each other for granted, wishing to get back to 'the way it was before'.
 There may be a lack of sex and/or intimacy.
 However, relationships, like human beings, change with time.
 Sometimes we are just not very good at allowing for our personal changes in our relationships.
 Think about how many changes you have experienced in your time together - probably several more than you had realised.

 You have to share the commitment to improve your relationship.
 I will encourage you to be open and honest with each other, rather than bottling up your feelings - not easy without help.
 Communication is absolutely vital in a healthy relationship, yet sometimes we get so tangled up that we find it very difficult to be open with our partner about how we feel.

-I can offer counselling in central Glasgow, Milngavie or Bearsden, wherever is most suitable for you.
-If you are working full time, I can offer early evenings during the week or Saturday mornings and afternoons..
+I work in Bearsden, Glasgow.
+If you are working full time, I can offer early evenings during the week or some Saturdays during the day.

 Training, qualifications & experience